BattMoTeam/BattMo/readme.rst

-Batmo (TBD) is an electrochemical continuum modelling framework.
+The Battery Modelling Toolbox (BatMo) is framework for continuum modelling of electrochemical devices.
 ================================================================

 .. raw:: html